-Allen S2 & T2 as a Trailer
+Allen S2 & T2 Used as a Child Bike Trailer

-Having just finished reviewing a $900 trailer, I wasn’t expecting much out of the Allen trailers.
+Having just finished reviewing a $900 trailer, I wasn’t expecting much out of the Allen bike trailers.
 And honestly, I was expecting not to like them.
 Welp, I sure was surprised because these little trailers are pretty good, and considering the price point, they were kinda great.

 Both trailers are really lightweight because they’re basic and have no bells and whistles.
 While this obviously results in sacrifices in overall quality and rider comfort, it also makes them easier to pull.
 But beyond being lightweight, they both pulled smoothly and tracked straight behind my bike.
 They made a little bit of noise compared to my high-end trailer, but these aren’t $900 trailers.